Board of Directors

 Mr. Anagnost, the President of Anagnost Investments, Inc., has over 35 years of experience in real estate and land development within the City of Manchester, Northern New England and internationally.
 He has redeveloped over 25 properties in downtown Manchester and the Millyard areas and has been instrumental in the creation of over 500 units of rental workforce housing in the City.
 Mr. Anagnost is the Chairman of the Workforce Opportunity Council, Vice Chair and head of the Credit Committee of the NH Business Finance Authority, Chair of the JobCorps Task Force, Vice Chair of the Office of Youth Services, Board Member of Families in Transition, Chairman of Moore Center Services, and 1st Vice President of St. George Greek Orthodox Cathedral.
 He is also a youth football coach for the Bedford Jaguars and CYO basketball coach for St. George.

 Ms. Diamantis is a Principal at Curbstone Financial Management Corporation, an investment advisory firm in Manchester, NH.
 She previously served as the regional president for U.S. Trust Company, N.A. and as the former president of State Street Bank & Trust Company of NH.
-Ms. Diamantis is a dedicated volunteer and holds or has held board positions with the University System of New Hampshire, Catholic Medical Center, New Hampshire Business Finance Authority, Currier Museum of Art, Granite YMCA, Heritage United Way, and the Women’s Fund of NH.
+Ms. Diamantis is a General Partner and Co-Founder of the Impact NH Fund an angel fund focused on women as investors and entrepreneurs.
+She is a dedicated volunteer and holds or has held board positions with the University System of New Hampshire (Chair), Catholic Medical Center (Treas.), New Hampshire Business Finance Authority, Currier Museum of Art, Granite YMCA (Chair), Heritage United Way (Campaign Chair), and the Women’s Fund of NH.
 Ms. Diamantis earned a B.S. in Finance and Economics from Southern New Hampshire University and attended the New York State Bankers Association Trust/Investment School and the New England School of Banking at Williams College.

 J. Michael Hickey